aptos-labs/developer-docs/docs/standards/index.md

 ### [Aptos Coin](./aptos-coin.md)

-The [Coin module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move) is a lightweight standard meant for simple, typesafe, and fungible assets.
+The [Coin module](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move) is a lightweight standard meant for simple, type-safe, and fungible assets.
 The coin standard is separated out into its own Move module to ensure that:

 - Applications and users can create and use simple tokens, with high performance and low gas overhead.
 - The Coin standard is part of the Aptos core framework, so it can be used for currencies, including the gas currency.